-Engagement with selected knowledge in the current research literature of the discipline, awareness of the power of critical thinking and creative approaches to evaluate emerging issues.
+Engagement with the current technological literature of the discipline and awareness of the power of critical thinking.

-Range statement: The balance of investigation and experiment should be appropriate to the discipline.
+Range statement: The balance of investigation and experiment should be appropriate to the discipline and the definition of a broadly defined problem.
 Research methodology is to be applied in research or an investigation where the student engages with selected knowledge in the research literature of the discipline.